UNICORE-EU/unicore-docs/source/admin-docs/unicorex/building.rst

   $ cd unicorex-dist

-and check that the versions in pom.xml are OK.
-The manual sources are asciidoc txt files in src/doc, some parts are included from the general USE doumentation.
+and check that the versions in `pom.xml
+<https://github.com/UNICORE-EU/unicorex/blob/master/pom.xml>`_ are OK.
+The manual sources
+are asciidoc txt files in src/doc, some parts are included from the general `USE <https://github.com/UNICORE-EU/use>`__ documentation.

 To build the docs: